 2- The pros and cons of rolling over a 401(k) to an IRA.
 Dan Moisand.
 MarketWatch.
 Jan 24, 2014 [1/5/17]

-Securities offered through World Equity Group, Inc. Member FINRA/SIPC.
-Advisory Service offered through BCJ Capital Management.
-World Equity Group, Inc. and BCJ Capital Management are independently owned and operated.
-BCJ Capital Management is a (SEC) registered investment adviser.
+Investment advisory services are offered through BCJ Capital Management, LLC., an SEC Registered Investment Adviser.
 Information presented is for educational purposes only.
 It should not be considered specific investment advice, does not take into consideration your specific situation, and does not intend to make an offer or solicitation for the sale or purchase of any securities or investment strategies.
 Investments involve risk and are not guaranteed.
 Be sure to consult with a qualified financial adviser and/or tax professional before implementing any strategy discussed herein.
 BCJ FG 17-395